Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Introduction

-\looseness=-1 As a recap, \gls{name} performs three main tasks: (1) it learns a behavior space while (2) exploring it and (3) once a reward is found it exploits it in an efficient way.
-The method builds on \gls{ns} by adding an \gls{ae} (\cite{Hinton1993Autoencoder}) to learn a low dimensional representation of the search space, similar to what both \cite{grillotti2021unsupervised} and \cite{paolo2020unsupervised} have done.
-Moreover, the reward is exploited through emitters, a concept introduced by \cite{fontaine2020covariance} and used by \cite{cully2020multi} and \cite{paolo2021sparse} to quickly improve on rewards.
-The advantages provided by \gls{name} are twofold: (1) it can efficiently deal with sparse rewards situations, thanks to the separation of the exploration process from the exploitation of the reward provided by the use of emitters; (2) by autonomously learning the \gls{bs}, it removes the limitation of classical divergent-search approaches requiring an hand-designed search space, thus greatly reducing the amount of prior informations needed at design time.
-All of this allows \gls{name} to efficiently deal with sparse reward environments with minimum prior information required about the task at design time.
+\looseness=-1 To recap, \gls{name} performs three main tasks: (1) learning a behavior space while (2) exploring it, and (3) efficiently exploiting a reward once it is found.
+The method builds on \gls{ns} by adding an \gls{ae} to learn a low dimensional representation of the search space.
+Moreover, the reward is exploited through emitters to quickly improve on rewards.
+The advantages provided by \gls{name} are twofold: (1) it can deal with sparse rewards situations by discovering and quickly optimizing the rewards, thanks to the separation of the exploration process from the exploitation of the reward provided by the use of emitters; (2) by autonomously learning the \glsfirst{bs}, it removes the limitation of classical divergent-search approaches requiring a hand-designed space, thus reducing the amount of prior information needed at design time.
+All of this allows \gls{name} to deal with sparse reward environments with minimum prior information required about the task at design time.

 \looseness=-1 The paper is organized as follows: Sec. \ref{sec:background} will present an overview of related work and the methods on which \gls{name} builds.
 The \gls{name} method itself is detailed in Sec. \ref{sec:method}, while the experimental settings on which it has been tested are shown in Sec. \ref{sec:experiments}.
 The obtained results are shown and discussed in Sec. \ref{sec:stax_results}.
 The paper concludes with Sec. \ref{sec:stax_conclusion}, in which possible extensions and improvements are discussed. \looseness=-1